wfjm/w11/doc/README_buildsystem_Vivado.md

     ghdl.osim        for post optimize
     ghdl.rsim        for post routing

 and can co-exist.
-The `make ghdl_tmp_clean` can be used to flush the ghdl work areas, but in general this is not needed (since V0.73).
+The `make ghdl_tmp_clean` can be used to flush the GHDL work areas, but in general this is not needed (since V0.73).

 Notes: